sg-developer-portal/TechBiz-Documentation-Clone/docs/techbiz_tutorial.md

 TechBiz is a one-stop shop for government agencies to subscribe to Singapore Government Tech Stack (SGTS) products.

 It offers seamless contract management.
-For example, agencies can create a single system in TechBiz and onboard to multiple SGTS products.
+For example, agencies can create a single system in TechBiz and subscribe to multiple SGTS products.

 TechBiz aims to oversee agency subscription from the point of engagement to operations to termination.